• Skip to primary navigation

 • The mozzarella adds protein which will help your kids feel full longer.

-• Let your kids drizzle the balsamic glaze on as the final step and allow them to be a little artsy with it.
+• Kid-friendly Let your kids drizzle the balsamic glaze on as the final step and allow them to be a little artsy with it.
 This will give them some ownership and help build confidence in the kitchen.

 Ingredient Notes